Stairlift Costs with Installation in the UK: Updated 2025 Prices

 VAT exemption

-People with disabilities or chronic illnesses can get VAT relief, which can reduce the cost of the stairlift and installation by 20%.
+People with disabilities or chronic illnesses do not have to pay VAT, which can reduce the cost of the stairlift and installation by 20%.
 Always check eligibility before purchasing, which can significantly lower the final price.

 When comparing stairlift quotes, ask suppliers about VAT exemption requirements.
 Not all companies automatically apply the discount.
 Providing documentation upfront ensures you receive the reduced price.